manutompkl/manutompkl/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and techniques of Data Science.
-- 🎓 &nbsp; Studying at St. Joseph's College (Autonomous), Bangalore.
+- 🎓 &nbsp; Studying MSc.
+Big Data Analytics at St. Joseph's College (Autonomous), Bangalore.
 - 🔭 I’m currently working on Sakhyaa as Social Media Designer.